(800 - 1400 C.E.)

 Gershwin, George (1898-1937)

-Eventually, Gershwin took a job as a rehearsal pianist at a Ziegfeld production.
+American born composer George Gershwin was born in Eventually, Gershwin took a job as a rehearsal pianist at a Ziegfeld production.
 At this point in his life, he wrote his first musical comedy, La La Lucille, which turned out to be a hit.
 From then on he rapidly turned out Broadway successes.
 These were the famous Oh Kay, Strike Up the Band, Girl Crazy, Funny Face, Of Thee I Sing, Lady Be Good, and George White's Scandals.
 These scores contained songs that the country would grow to love, full of popular music and touches of early rock and roll.

 Soon after, George Gershwin produced another one of his most famous works, Rhapsody in Blue.
 This was a jazz piece written as a form of art.
 This whole philosophy was very new to the public, and yet they instantaneously fell in love with this piece.
 It was performed in concerts, broadcast on radio stations, and recorded and distributed in high volume, making it a well-known musical composition throughout the world.
 After Rhapsody in Blue, he composed two very famous compositions, American in Paris and the Cuban Overture.